turings/au-bot/README.md

 # User Documentation
 ## Keywords
 N.B.
-None of the following keywords are case sensitive.
+None of the keywords are case sensitive.
 <br>
 ### ROLE
 Use the ROLE keyword in your tweet to generate role-based prompts.